shopsys/shopsys/docs/cookbook/extending-product-list.md

 ### 5. Extend `ListedProductViewFactory` so it returns the new required data

 The class is responsible for creating the view object.
-We need to ensure that the objects is created with proper brand name.
-We are able to get the brand name from the product entity, so we just need to overwrite `createFromArray()` and `createFromProduct()` methods.
+We need to ensure that the objects are created with the proper brand name.
+We can get the brand name from the product entity, so we need to overwrite `createFromArray()` and `createFromProduct()` methods.

 ```php
 declare(strict_types=1);